Hosting and bandwidth provided by MacHost.

 All of the "White" Intel-based iMac models use the same type of memory, but the maximum capacity and recommended configuration varies depending on the system.

-The Apple Support Site provides a helpful document about "Installing and Replacing Memory" in all of the "White" Intel-based iMac models, and a follow up document with "Memory Specifications" for the iMac "Core 2 Duo" models, but even so, keeping the different systems straight can be a bit challenging.
+The Apple Support Site provides a helpful document about "Installing and Replacing Memory" in all of the "White" Intel-based iMac models, and a follow up document with "Memory Specifications" for the iMac "Core 2 Duo" models.

 The Apple Support documents notes that all "White" Intel-based iMac models have "two SDRAM slots in the bottom of the computer" and "you can use small-outline dual inline memory modules (SO-DIMMS)" that "meet all of these criteria":